 Tropical flowers and animals like sea turtles and monk seals make Kauai a vibrant and beautiful place to enjoy nature.
-The warm trade winds smell like flowers and pineapple, and if you purchase a handmade lei at a luau, you’ll enjoy the wonderful plumeria scent for days.
+The warm trade winds smell like flowers and pineapple.
+If you purchase a handmade lei at a luau, you’ll enjoy the wonderful plumeria scent for days.

 The Spouting Horn blowhole is just a 20 minute drive from the main resort area of Poipu on the south shore.
-The spout and resulting ‘horn-like’ sound is the vestige of an ancient lava tube that channels crashing waves to spout up through this hole.
+The spout and resulting ‘horn-like’ sound is the vestige of an ancient lava tube.
+It channels crashing waves to spout up through this hole.
 The hiss and roar has a history in Hawaiian legend and involves a trapped lizard named Kaikapu.

 Every Hawaiian Island features luaus, so it’s not Kauai-specific.
 But for me, my very first luau after decades of visiting the Islands took place on Poipu Beach at the Sheraton Kauai resort.
 The beachfront Auli’i Luau was a wonderful evening of music, culture and food.
 Our kids in particular enjoyed the show, especially the dancing and fire-juggling.

 Kauai offers visitors authenticity in its small towns and beautiful landscapes.
 It’s a laid-back, friendly island where no one’s in a rush and the chickens roam free (courtesy of Hurricane Iniki in 1992).
-While adventure travellers have many active options – from helicopter tours to scuba-diving, zip-lining, and river-kayaking – Kauai also rewards those who just want to hang loose and enjoy the beauty and tranquil nature of this Garden Island paradise.
+Adventure travellers have many active options – from helicopter tours to scuba-diving, zip-lining, and river-kayaking.
+Kauai also rewards those who just want to hang loose and enjoy the beauty of this Garden Island paradise.